forestryio/forestry.io/hugo/content/docs/settings/fields/index.md

 ## Field Group
 TK: image

 Group of *Front Matter Fields*.
-Used for *Front Matter value*s that are an object.
+Used for *Front Matter values* that are an object.
 For example, your site's footer information.

 ```yaml
 ---